microsoft/MLOpsPython/docs/getting_started.md

 The final stage is to deploy the model to the production environment running on [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service).

-**Note:** Creating of a Kubernetes cluster on AKS is out of scope of this tutorial, but you can find set up information in the docs [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster).
+**Note:** Creating a Kubernetes cluster on AKS is out of scope of this tutorial, but you can find set up information [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster).

-**Note:** If your target deployment environment is a K8s cluster and you want to implement Canary and/or A/B testing deployemnt strategies check out this [tutorial](./canary_ab_deployment.md).
+**Note:** If your target deployment environment is a K8s cluster and you want to implement Canary and/or A/B testing deployment strategies check out this [tutorial](./canary_ab_deployment.md).

 In the Variables tab, edit your variable group (`devopsforai-aml-vg`).
 In the variable group definition, add the following variables: